Login to your coding agents and understand the shortcuts.

 - No approval/sandbox checks

-- YOLO mode (no confirmations)
+- Auto-approves tool permissions (no confirmations)

 First Login